rangaraju29139/Kirana-register/README.md

 - [X] Transaction can be recorded in any currency.
 - [X] type of currency accepted in a store is fixed initially during the store setup while making the transaction we can convert using the currency conversion Api.
 - [X] A transaction can happen between a store and store or store and customer
-- [X] Store can able to see the reports based on the time period and consumer of transaction.
+- [X] Store can able to see the reports based on the time period and consumer of transaction through with we can  generate DailyReport,MonthlyReport,YearlyReport or report between two Different Date.